-Our Equality and Inclusion priorities where established in 2016 and covered a four year period, following a consutlation where we engaged with stakeholders on any concerns across the nine protected characteristics within the Equality Act 2010 to identify and understand opinions around the draft priorities at that time.
+Our Equality and Inclusion priorities were established in 2016 and covered a four year period, following a consultation to engage with stakeholders on any concerns across the nine protected characteristics within the Equality Act 2010 to identify and understand opinions around the draft priorities at that time.

 After four years, it was time to review and refresh the actions under each priority.
 We consulted on the actions over a five week period during the winter of 2020.